Universal factorization spaces and algebras: Weak factorization spaces

 We would like to use the same idea as in the case $n=2$.
 To begin, we need to find an open cover of $X^I$.
-Let $F(I)$ denote the intersection of the open sets $F(I;(I_j))$ for each partition of $I$; it is a finite intersection of open neighbourhoods of the diagonal $\Delta(X)$ in $X^I$, so it is again an open set containing the diagonal.
+Let $F(I)$ denote the intersection of the open sets $F(\alpha)$ for each surjection $\alpha$ from $I$ to a strictly smaller set; $F(I)$ is a finite intersection of open neighbourhoods of the diagonal $\Delta(X)$ in $X^I$, so it is again an open set containing the diagonal.
 We cannot express the complement $X^I \setminus \Delta(X)$ as a set $U(\alpha)$ for any particular $\alpha$, but we notice instead that it is the union of all the sets $U(\alpha)$ where $\alpha$ runs over all surjections from $I$ to any set of size at least $2$.

 Next we need to specify the components of the space $\CY_{X^I}$ living over each piece of the open cover.
 Over $F(I)$, we take the restriction of $\CZ_I$ to $F(I)$.
 Over $U(\alpha)$, we take the restriction of $\prod_{j \in J} \CY_{X^{I_j}}$ to $U(\alpha)$.
 Note that because of the assumption that $\vert J \vert \ge 2$, each $I_j$ has size strictly less than $n$, and hence $\CY_{X^{I_j}}$ is defined, by the induction hypothesis.